High Field Consultants: Gallery

-High Field Consultants has created a gallery of images that are the epitome of a vanishing technology that used a Field Ion Microscope made of pyrex glass, operated at high voltage (10-20 kV) and cooled with liquid hydrogen to 21K.
+High Field Consultants has created a gallery of images from a vanishing technology that used a Field Ion Microscope made of pyrex glass, operated at high voltage (10-20 kV) and cooled with liquid hydrogen to 21K.
 An image was recorded on black and white astrophotography film (Kodak 103AG) using a Pentax 35mm camera equipped with an F0.87 (Super Farron) lens.
 Exposures of several minutes were required because the image was as dim as the Milky Way on a moonless night.

 The images were reproduced from 4x3 glass slides that Erwin Müller used in his talks and lectures.
 Several images were colorized but the image of tungsten is an optical color comparison made before computers had this capability.
 It was made by projecting a black and white image of tungsten before and after ion implantation through red and green filters, overlaying the images optically and recording the result on color film.
 Yellow atoms (red + green) indicate no change in atom position.